jake161/BrideOfFrankenstein-AKLP/README.md

 # Bride of Frankenstein
-## Anycubic Kossel Linear Plus Klipper Conversion
+## Anycubic Kossel Linear Plus Refresh and Klipper Conversion

 _Everything here is work in progress, but hopefully it can be of some help!_